opstack-kit/web-docs/docs/quick-start.md

 ## How to

 Opstack Kit works with OP Stack chains.
-By adding [opstack-kit-chains](/docs/opstack-kit-chains.html) You can add "opstack-kit-chains" a network at [this](https://github.com/opstack-kit/opstack-kit-chains/pulls).
+Type [/chains](/docs/types/chains) adding `opstack-kit/chains`

 <b>For this code example, we use [useWriteDepositETH](/docs/hooks/L1/useWriteDepositETH.html) To quickly deposit ETH to your L2 in just one click.</b>